csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Scales of Chaos.md

 * 7 -
 * 16 -
 * 4 - when I wake up, Rez is achy.
 The necklace is empty, and I have one fewer sorcery point for the day
+* 6 -
+* 8 -
+* 14 -
+* 17 - buzzing along the scales, more energy.
+One extra sorcery point!!
+* 9 -
+* 2 - empty necklace, missing 3 of my usual sorcery points
+* 13 -

+### Activation - I
+* 3 (with 4 points) - Flame Strike CENTERED ON ME "Oops"
+* 8 (with 4 points) - polymorph myself and people near me, I get wings with fly speed 40ft. get action anew, but I am that animal